Moonspine/faux-analog-clock/README.md

 The build should be fairly self-explanatory.
 A KiCad 6 schematic and board layout are included in `Board\`
 Additionally, `Board\Faux Analog Clock Gerber.zip` is a ready-to-go Gerber plot of the board which can be sent directly to the PCB manufacturer of your choice.
-LED resistor values are mere suggetions, and you should experiment on a breadboard to see what works well with your chosen LEDs.
+LED resistor values are mere suggestions, and you should experiment on a breadboard to see what works well with your chosen LEDs.

 # Debugging the build